Square for Retail Reporting

 Filter on Cost of Goods Sold Report

-The COGS report includes sales, restocks, re-counts, losses, damages, and theft.
-You can filter your COGS report to see just the information you are interested in.
+The COGS report includes sales, restocks, re-counts, losses, damages and theft.
+You can filter your COGS report to see just the information you’re interested in.
 For example, you can filter to see just the cost of your sales, without the impact of losses.

-The following are the filters and data you will see:
+The following are the filters and data you’ll see:

 The Projected Profit report is generated one hour after your scheduled close of day and will not reflect changes in real time.

 Note: The Projected Profit report will only reflect inventory value for the past 70 days.

 The Inventory Category report compares the data from the previous two reports to show the cumulative value of your inventory by category, including your profit margin by item category, total inventory value and potential profit.

 The Square for Retail Inventory Sell-through Report provides you with an organised daily snapshot of all of the information you need to effectively manage your inventory – making purchasing decisions, price adjustments and identifying any dead stock easier.

 Sell-Through is a percentage that compares the amount of inventory you receive from a vendor against what’s actually sold over a given period of time.
 The percentage is calculated by dividing the number of items sold in the selected time period by the quantity of items on hand at the start of the period plus the quantity received or adjusted during the period.
 Then multiply that number by 100 to find your percentage.

 You can also automatically generate new purchase orders online.
 Auto POs let you know which of your items could be running low on inventory.
 At a high level, Square makes decisions based on a few pieces of information: